mikuvey/leet-code/DSA/DP/readme.md

 ## Observartion:

 When you're solving a problem on your own and trying to decide if the second characteristic is applicable, assume it isn't, then try to think of a counterexample that proves a greedy algorithm won't work.
 If you can think of an example where earlier decisions affect future decisions, then DP is

+# Framework to Solve DP Questions

+Step 1: Define the State Variable -> A state Variable is the value we would like to store and reuse identify those variables a form a DP data structure (array or HashMap)
+Step 2: Deduce the recurrence Relationship
+Step 3: Use either Bottom up or Top Down Approach